lowhung/nounberg-terminal/README.md

 ### Internal Communication

 * **HTTP vs gRPC**— In production I’ve used gRPC for internal hops because the Protobuf contract gives compile‑time type‑safety, you get lean binary payloads, and built‑in streaming on a single HTTP/2 connection.
 The schema code‑gen (generating protobuf files) step is a extra chore, and you need to respect backwards-compatibility through appending of new fields.
-For this coding‑challenge prototype I kept the indexer→queue call as simple HTTP/JSON.
+For this prototype/Proof of Concept I kept the indexer→queue call as simple HTTP/JSON.

 ### Real‑Time Delivery